Hexham flood map & planning overlays

 Does Hexham have a train station?

 Yes - Hexham has 1 train station: Hexham Station.
-The suburb is served by 16 bus stops.
+It is also served by 18 bus stops.

 Do I need a planning report for a Hexham property?